 How financial advisors can help you reach your goals

-Financial advisors are equipped with training, education and experience that will help you connect your savings and investing decisions with your goals and dreams by advising on three critical variables: client contribution, time invested and rate of return.
+Financial advisors are equipped with training, education and experience that helps them support their clients savings and investing goals by advising on three critical variables: client contribution, time invested, and rate of return.

-Time Invested: When it comes to investing, a shorter time frame requires more conservative solutions whereas longer time frames can allow for more assertive solutions, or more risk.
-One of the biggest DIY mistakes I see is people investing in short term solutions to try to achieve a long term goal, or investing in long term solutions to meet a short term goal.
+Time invested: When it comes to investing, a shorter time frame requires more conservative solutions whereas longer time frames can allow for more assertive solutions, or more risk.
+One of the biggest DIY mistakes I see is people investing in short-term solutions to achieve a long-term goal, or investing in long-term solutions to meet a short-term goal.
 This can have a detrimental impact on their success.
 The main risk is that you can lose purchasing power to inflation or outlive your money by being too conservative.
 You need to give yourself a longer time horizon to be able to effectively deal with the impact of market risk.

-Rate of Return: The mix of investments ultimately determines the rate of return potential.
-For example: using cash and guaranteed investment certificates for shorter term goals and bonds, stocks and real estate for mid to longer-term goals.
+Rate of return: The mix of investments ultimately determines the rate of return potential.
+For example: using cash and guaranteed investment certificates for shorter-term goals versus using bonds, stocks and real estate for mid-to longer-term goals.

 A skilled financial advisor is able to work with these three variables to create strategies that are efficient, effective and successful in achieving your goals.
 Not only will a financial advisor implement a strategy for you, they can help you stick to the plan with regular contact and reviews of your situation as it changes.